 If you have been diagnosed with cancer and you are due for your first appointment, you will be wondering about the right questions to ask your doctor.
 Take some time to think about your questions and concerns before your appointment.
 This will ensure that you don’t go blank due to your anxiety or get distracted by conflicting emotions while you are talking to the doctor.

-Here is a list of some important questions to consider before you meet with your doctor:
+Here is a list of important questions about cancer that you should clarify with your doctor at your first meeting :

 You should always feel comfortable talking to your doctor about all aspects of your illness.
 It is important that you address all your concerns about the potential success and failure of treatment plans with your doctor throughout your journey with cancer.
 Ask your doctor what his/her plan is in the event that a treatment approach does not prove to be successful.